 straight party override

 Explicit voter selection that overrides or supplements the vote selections made by a straight party voting option.
-Straight party overrides may be subject to state election rules for how they work or whether they are allowed.
+Straight party overrides may be subject to state election regulations regarding how they work or whether they are allowed.

 straight party voting